-Increasing the number of minority, low-income and first-generation college students who successfully graduate from college is a top priority for the nation, the state, and for Associated Colleges of Illinois.
-ACI’s Peer Mentoring Program supports students who arrive at ACI member institutions with risk factors that could prevent them from staying in school to graduation.
-To counter those risks – from educational inequities to poverty and lack of family experience with higher education — ACI matches these freshmen with peer mentors recruited from among juniors and seniors who faced similar challenges when they came to campus.
+Increasing college graduation rates among low-income, first-generation college students and students of color is a top priority for the United States, Illinois and for Associated Colleges of Illinois.
+To accomplish this goal, ACI’s Peer Mentoring Program supports students who arrive at ACI member institutions with risk factors that could prevent them from staying in school and reaching graduation.
+To counter those risks -– from financial and educational inequities to lack of family experience with higher education — ACI matches these freshmen with trained peer mentors recruited from sophomores, juniors and seniors who faced similar challenges as freshmen.

-In academic year 2016-17, ACI’s Peer Mentoring Program will serve 160 students, including 130 mentees and 30 mentors on seven college campuses in urban, suburban and rural settings across Illinois.
-By building a “relationship bridge” between mentees, mentors and the campus community and its support services, ACI’s program provides an early warning system that can anticipate and address the particular challenges these students face – before those challenges derail students’ college career.
+In academic year 2017-18, ACI’s Peer Mentoring Program will serve 132 students, including 110 mentees and 22 mentors at nine ACI member institutions in urban, suburban and rural communities across Illinois.
+By building a “relationship bridge” between mentees, mentors, the campus community and its support services, ACI’s Peer Mentoring Program provides an early warning system that can anticipate and address the specific challenges these students face – before those challenges derail a student’s college career.